-You may not receive any other direct benefit from being in this study; however, you or others in your community may benefit from this study in the future.
+You may not receive any direct benefit from being in this study.
 The information gathered during this study may help prevent HIV in the MSM community.

 NEW INFORMATION

 You will be told about any new information learned during this study that might affect your willingness to take part in the study.
 You will also be told when the results of the study may be available, and how to learn about them.